Cadet Corps (Russia)

 A Cadet corps (Кадетский корпус), historically an admissions-based all-boys military cadets school, prepared boys to become commissioned officers in Imperial Russia.
 Boys entered a cadet corps between the ages of 8 and 15.

 History

 Empress Anna Ivanovna founded the first cadet corps in Saint Petersburg, Russian Empire, in 1731.
 The term of education was seven years.
-All instructors had a military rank; they taught a full program of military preparation.
+All instructors had a military rank; they taught a program of military preparation.
 In 1766 Catherine the Great's educational reforms broadened the curriculum to include the sciences, philosophy, ethics, history, and international law.
 A graduate from the corps became a junker and had prime candidacy for a military career.